Editors of Hong Kong newspaper arrested under security law

 “Freedom of the press is not a ‘shield’ for illegal activities,” the liaison office said.

+Experts said that, with the arrests, the government has sent a message that certain topics are off limits.

+“This is a direct attack on Apple Daily, and on press freedom in Hong Kong,” said Thomas Kellogg, executive director of the Georgetown Center for Asian Law.
+“I fear that the arrests will send a message to media outlets across Hong Kong, that certain red lines will be enforced … and that those who cross them risk the possibility of arrest and of jail time under the national security law.”

-Hong Kong Journalists Association Chairman Chris Yeung criticized the arrests and raid in an online news conference, warning that the the national security law was being used as a “weapon to prosecute media executives and journalists for publishing reports and articles that are deemed as a threat to national security.”
+Hong Kong Journalists Association Chairman Chris Yeung echoed those concerns, saying the national security law was being used as a “weapon to prosecute media executives and journalists.”

 He said that the court warrant that allowed police to search the offices of Apple Daily had undermined journalists’ ability to protect their materials, a vital part of upholding press freedom.